-We also differ from some other self-directed learning centers in our focus on intergenerational community-building and nature connection.
+We also differ from some other centers in our focus on intergenerational community-building and nature connection.
 We believe that people thrive when in intergenerational spaces, where kids, adults, and elders are playing/working alongside one another, learning with and from each other.
 Nature connection is also a common thread across our community.
 As a community, we pay attention to the seasons and strive to act in harmony with the natural world.
 Community members are never forced to engage with nature more than they wish to, but they’ll be surrounded by people of different ages who are striving to kindle their own connection with nature.
 For more on our views of intergenerational community-building and nature connection, take a look at our Vision page.

 Agile Tools for SDE

 How do we actually do self-directed education?
 We use the tools and general framework developed by the Agile Learning Centers (ALC) network.
 If you’re asking yourself “What will my kids actually be doing?
 How will they learn?” you can start with the description of “What a day looks like” on our fall program page.
 You can also see our Resources page or the great explanation given here at the ALC network website.

 In the video below, we try to help people understand how self-directed learning can work, and is even natural, even for “difficult” academic skills.

 It takes a village...